 STEM

-Rome City Schools is pleased to announce that three of our elementary schools are STEM certified by the Georgia Department of Education.
+Rome City Schools is pleased to announce that two of our elementary schools, Elm Street Elementary and West End Elementary, are STEM certified by the Georgia Department of Education.

-Elm Street Enterprises at Elm Street Elementary School, a STEM curriculum designed for learning through entrepreneurship, giving back, and developing a world vision, including enterprises such as:
+Elm Street Enterprises is a STEM curriculum designed for learning through entrepreneurship, giving back, and developing a world vision.

 Elm Street students are learning through a business and engineering design model as early as Kindergarten.
 Through entrepreneurial experiences, the school aims to teach students the importance of social awareness and giving back to the community.

 West End Elementary designed and implemented a STEM program for all of their elementary-aged students (Pre-K-6th Grade).
-The purpose of our program is to:
+The purpose of their program is to:

-embed the basic tenets of STEM in an integrated classroom with cutting-edge technology and hands-on activities meeting the Georgia Standards of Excellence without compromising daily quality teaching and learning
+• embed the basic tenets of STEM in an integrated classroom with cutting-edge technology and hands-on activities

 STEM empowers our students to take responsibility for their world on both a local and global scale by being aware of what and where they eat.
 All students are learning the basic life cycles of bees, butterflies, hummingbirds, bats, and friends of the pollinators, such as worms.